Dniel97/Qo-DL-Reborn/README.md

 cover_size  | - Size cover to request from API.
 1 = 50x50, 2 = 230x230, 3 = 600x600.
 4 = max.
 If no album cover is returned, it won't be written to the album's tracks.
 download_dir  | - Directory to download to.
 Tracks won't be downloaded to a temp directory beforehand.
-Default = Qo-DL Reborn downloads. embed_cover  | - If true, album covers will be written to tracks. filename_template | - You may use any of tags under the "tags" section in your config file (make sure you wrap them in curly brackets).
-Can be combined with plain text.
+Default = Qo-DL Reborn downloads. embed_cover  | - If true, album covers will be written to tracks. track_format | - You may use any of tags under the "tags" section in your config file (make sure you wrap them in curly brackets).
+Can be combined with plain text. album_format | - The same tags can be used as track_format but instead it creates a folder with these tags
 <all tags under "tags" section> | If true, the corresponding tag will be written to tracks.
 If the API doesn't return metadata for a specific tag, it won't be written to.
 comment | Write custom comment to comment tag in tracks.